 ? apache2.service - The Apache HTTP Server Loaded: loaded (/lib/systemd/system/apache2.service; enabled; vendor preset: enabled) Active: active (running) since Sun 2022-09-18 07:47:13 UTC; 11s ago Docs: https://httpd.apache.org/docs/2.4/ Main PID: 62034 (apache2) Tasks: 55 (limit: 4579) Memory: 5.1M CPU: 39ms CGroup: /system.slice/apache2.service ??62034 /usr/sbin/apache2 -k start ??62038 /usr/sbin/apache2 -k start ??62039 /usr/sbin/apache2 -k start Sep 18 07:47:12 webmin.linuxbuz.com systemd: Starting The Apache HTTP Server...
 Sep 18 07:47:13 webmin.linuxbuz.com systemd: Started The Apache HTTP Server.

 On the Webmin interface, click on your Networking => Network Configuration then click on the Hostname and DNS.
 You should see the following screen:

 Provide your fully qualified Domain Name into hostname field and click on Save button to apply the configuration changes.

 Next, click on the Webmin => Webmin Configuration.
 You should see the following screen:

 Now, click on the SSL Encryption.
 You should see the following screen:

-Click on the Let's Encrypt Tab, Provide your domain name in Hostnames field, Provide your website root directory in Other directory fields, and click on the Request Certificate button to install the certificate.
+Click on the Let's Encrypt Tab, Provide your domain name in Hostnames field, Provide your website root directory in the Other directory fields, and click on the Request Certificate button to install the certificate.

-Now, logout from your Webmin interface and log in again using the secure URL https://webmin.linuxbuz.com.
+Now, log out from your Webmin interface and log in again using the secure URL https://webmin.linuxbuz.com.